 Additionally, under U.S. federal law it may, under certain circumstances, be a violation of federal money laundering statutes for financial institutions to accept any proceeds from cannabis sales or any other Schedule I controlled substances.
 Certain Canadian banks are similarly reluctant to transact business with U.S. cannabis companies, due to the uncertain legal and regulatory framework characterizing the industry at present.
 Banks and other financial institutions could be prosecuted and possibly convicted of money laundering for providing services to U.S. cannabis businesses.
-Under U.S. federal law, banks or other financial institutions that provide a cannabis business with a chequing account, debit or credit card, small business loan, or any other service could be found guilty of money laundering or conspiracy.
+Under U.S. federal law, banks or other financial institutions that provide a cannabis business with a chequing account, debit or credit card, small business loan, or any other service could be found quilty of money laundering or conspiracy.
 Accordingly, the Company may have limited or no access to banking or other financial services.
-The inability, or limitation on the ability, to open or maintain bank accounts in the U.S., obtain other banking services, and/or accept credit card and debit card payments may make it difficult for the Company to operate and conduct its business as planned in the U.S.
+The inability, or limitation on the ability, to open or maintain bank accounts in the U.S., obtain other banking services, and/or accept credit card and debit card payments may make it difficult for the Company to operate and conduct its business as planned in the U.S. Indeed, the ability of retail customers to pay for their purchases of cannabis products by accessing the customers' personal bank accounts can be problematic and dependent upon how the payment processor networks view these transactions.
+Recently, one such network, Mastercard, reportedly instructed U.S. financial institutions to stop allowing retail purchases of cannabis products on its debit cards, thus denying customers of a convenient way to purchase marijuana products without cash.
+The Company is actively assessing this development and the impact, if any, upon its operations.